 Let us say: today is September 1st, 2015 and you have decided to backup only items for last 6 months.
 In March of 2014 someone created an appointment which starts at April 1st, 2015 and sent an email.
 In such a case, the appointment will included to backup, as it occurs within desired period of time.
 However, the email sent in March does not contain any start or end date, so it will be excluded.

-Next, define which special folders will be excluded from the backup process using Folder filter.
-In our case, we choose to exclude all special folders (Fig. 14.).
+Next, define which special folders will be excluded from the backup process using Folder filter (Fig. 13.).
 After filtering the folders, click Next.

 Last but not least, verify all your settings in the Job summary step that lists the whole configuration of the backup job.
 If everything is correct, click Finish to activate your first backup.